 Measurement & Evaluation

+The goal of Vital Communities is to support place-based community and economic development efforts, ultimately contributing to broader neighborhood economic vibrancy.
+These activities serve the broader Chicago Commitment goal of achieving a more equitable Chicago by expanding access to civic, cultural, and economic opportunities and resources.
 The Chicago Commitment has engaged an evaluation and learning partner to measure and evaluate the progress of the strategy, test assumptions underpinning it, and collect information about the context in which the strategy operates.
 The focus of these activities is on learning.
-We aim to understand how the strategy contributes to a Chicago that is more equitable and where justice can thrive.
-Findings and analysis from evaluation activities will be published as they become available.
+We aim to understand how the strategy contributes to advancing racial equity and building a more inclusive Chicago.

 Additional Areas of Work